Vitali Yeremeyev

-Vitali Mikhailovich Yeremeyev (Виталий Михайлович Еремееев; born September 23, 1975) is a Kazakhstani former professional ice hockey goaltender.
+Vitali Mikhailovich Yeremeyev (Виталий Михайлович Еремеев; born September 23, 1975) is a Kazakhstani former professional ice hockey goaltender.
 He played 4 games in the National Hockey League with the New York Rangers during the 2000–01 season.
 The rest of his career, which lasted from 1992 to 2014, was spent in the Russian Superleague and Kontinental Hockey League.
 Internationally Yeremeyev played for the Kazakhstani national team at several World Championships and the 1998 and 2006 Winter Olympics.

 Playing career

 Yeremeyev with Barys Astana in 2011.

-Yeremeyev was drafted in the 9th round (209th overall) in the 1994 NHL Entry Draft by the New York Rangers after his third season with Torpedo Ust-Kamenogorsk in which he won the Kazakhstan Hockey Championship's award for best goalie.
+Yeremeyev was drafted in the 9th round (209th overall) in the 1994 NHL entry draft by the New York Rangers after his third season with Torpedo Ust-Kamenogorsk in which he won the Kazakhstan Hockey Championship's award for best goalie.
 He then played three seasons with CSKA Moscow, posting an incredible 1.66 GAA in 25 games during 1995-96.
 He bounced around the leagued a bit for the next few seasons, playing with Lokomotiv Yaroslavl and CSKA Moscow before landing with Dynamo Moscow.

 In 2000, he powered the club to a league title, posting a 1.24 GAA in 26 games during the regular season, and a stunning 1.27 GAA during the playoffs.
 The next year, he got a shot at the National Hockey League with the Rangers, but was unable to replicate his performance and returned to Russia with Dynamo Moscow.

 In 2004-05, he won the Russian Superleague title again with Moscow, as well as the league's award for best goalie.
 Impressively, he managed to post an even better GAA in this season's playoff effort, starting 10 games and averaging just .90 goals against per game.
 He played another five years with Dynamo Moscow, until he was traded to Barys Astana in 2010.